actions-workshop/actions-workshop/docs/004-security.md

 </details>

-By committing and opening the pull-request, you should have triggered the CodeQL workflow run.
-It will run for a bit, so you can go into the action logs and observe what is is doing.
+By committing and opening the pull request, you the CodeQL workflow will be automatically triggered.
+It will run for a bit, so you can go into the workflow run logs and observe what it's doing.

 ### 2.2 Add a vulnerability

-Luckily, we don't seem to have a vulnerability just yet in our code. 😮‍💨 Let's change that to see how CodeQL works and notifies us in a pull-request before it's too late.
+Luckily, we don't seem to have a vulnerability in our code just yet. 😮‍💨

+Let's introduce one to see how CodeQL works and notifies us in a pull request, before it manages to land in the `main` branch.

-Conduct the following actions in a **checked-out repository on your local machine or from within a GitHub Codespace**:
+Conduct the following actions in a repository cloned on your local machine or from within a GitHub Codespace:

-1. Open a Terminal and checkout the `add-codeql` branch we have just created:
+1. Open a terminal and checkout the `add-codeql` branch we just created:

     ```bash
     git fetch --all
     git checkout add-codeql
     ```

-2. Navigate to the file [`src/components/OctoLink.tsx`](../src/components/OctoLink.tsx) and look at the function `sanitizeUrl` on Line 10:
+2. Navigate to the file [`src/components/OctoLink.tsx`](../src/components/OctoLink.tsx) and look at the function `sanitizeUrl` on line 10:

     ```tsx
     function sanitizeUrl(url: string) {